top of page

 knee4.webp

-After knee replacement surgery, Dr. Lemikian emphasizes a personalized rehabilitation process that includes physical therapy exercises to strengthen muscles and restore range of motion.
+After knee replacement surgery, Dr. Lamykin emphasizes a personalized rehabilitation process that includes physical therapy exercises to strengthen muscles and restore range of motion.
 Typically, patients can return to daily activities within 4-6 weeks, with the final result usually visible within about 6 months.

 Tips for successful rehabilitation